EdgeTX/edgetx-user-manual/b-and-w-radios/model-select/setup.md

 **If mode (Interface mode):** This indicates to the target device (the device you are connecting your transmitter to) what type of device you are connecting.
 The options are **Joystick**, **Gamepad**, **MultiAxis.** &#x20;

 {% hint style="info" %}
-**Note:** Currently there is a limitation in MS Windows that may limit your transmitter to being only detected only as a Joystick, regardless of what is selected in this option.
+**Note:** Currently there is a limitation in MS Windows that may limit your transmitter to being only detected as a Joystick, regardless of what is selected in this option.
 In MacOS, Linux and Andriod this functions properly.
 {% endhint %}

 **Circular cutout**: For axis pairs (X-Y, Z-rX): By default, the range of the axis pairs is a rectangular area.
 With this option, the axis will be limited to a circular area (like gamepad controllers commonly are).
-Options are : **None** or **X-Y, Z-rX** or **X-Y, Rx-Ry**
+Options are : **None** or **X-Y, Z-rX** or **X-Y, rX-rY** or **X-Y, Z-rZ**

 **Channel Settings**